Indiana vesiculovirus: Anti-HIV therapy

+Recombinant vaccines

+VSV can be modified to have the surface glycoprotein gene of distantly-related viruses instead of its own.
+The resulting virus can still replicate on its own in cell cultures but does not effectively infect or spread among animals.
+It retains a relatively high growth rate in cell culture, which is desirable for vaccine or protein production.
+Recombinant VSV with Ebola virus, Lassa fever, and Marburg virus glycoproteins have been made.

 Ebola vaccine

-Recombinant VSIV has undergone phase 1 trials as a vaccine for Ebola virus.
+It was reported in 2004 that the Ebola-rVSV protected mice against future exposure to lethal doses of the Ebola virus.

-Recombinant VSIV expressing the Ebola virus glycoprotein has undergone phase III trials in Africa as a vaccine for Ebola virus disease.
-The vaccine was shown to be 76-100% effective in preventing Ebola virus disease. (see also rVSV-ZEBOV vaccine) In December 2019, Merck & Co.'s rVSV-ZEBOV vaccine Ervebo was approved by the Food and Drug Administration to treat individuals 18 and older.
+In December 2019, Merck & Co.'s rVSV-ZEBOV vaccine Ervebo was approved by the Food and Drug Administration to treat individuals 18 and older.
+This vaccine is a replication-competent rVSV with Ebola glycoprotein genes.
+It was shown to be 76-100% effective in preventing Ebola virus disease.
+Phase 1 trials were completed in 2016.

-Other Uses

-Replication competent rVSV has also been created expressing proteins of Lassa fever and Marburg virus.

 Other applications

 The VSIV G protein is routinely used in biomedical research to pseudotype retroviral and lentiviral vectors, conferring the ability to transduce a broad range of mammalian cell types with genes of interest.

 The VSIV G protein has also been used in cytological studies of trafficking in the endomembrane system.
 Immunoelectron microscopy suggests that VSIV G protein moves from cis to trans Golgi bodies without being transported between them in vesicles, supporting the cisternal maturation model of Golgi trafficking.

 VSV is often used to perform quantitative and computational studies on viral genome replication and transcription.
 Such studies help build a better understanding of viral behavior in the presence and absence of innate immune response.

 In 2020, a possible vaccine against COVID-19, the disease caused by SARS-CoV-2, was developed based on modified VSV.
 The modification involved replacing the VSV's surface protein genes with those for SARS-CoV-2's spike proteins.